-- 1. Continue to give the citizens of the City of Woodway the up most professional quality of response to any call we receive and rectify the problem as best as possible, with courtesy and promptness. - 2.
-Continue the traffic enforcement program to reduce property damage and physical injury. - 3.
-Continue the K-9 program and increase the number of drug arrests, seizures, and forfeitures filed. - 4.
-Maintain a responsible and reasonable ration of traffic stops to citations. - 5.
-Maintain the excellent response time to priority one emergency calls, in a safe, courteous, and professional manner. - 6.
-Continue to maintain a high rate of patrol officers off duty response to fire and rescue calls. - 7.
-Continue to increase the number of households involved in the Neighborhood Watch Program. - 8.
-Continue a wide variety of community events related to Public Safety Department. - 9.
+- 1. Continue to give the citizens of the City of Woodway the up most professional quality of response to any call we receive - 2. and rectify the problem as best as possible, with courtesy and promptness. - 3.
+Continue the traffic enforcement program to reduce property damage and physical injury. - 4.
+Continue the K-9 program and increase the number of drug arrests, seizures, and forfeitures filed. - 5.
+Implement fire coverage overnight hours. - 6.
+Maintain a responsible and reasonable ration of traffic stops to citations. - 7.
+Maintain the excellent response time to priority one emergency calls, in a safe, courteous, and professional manner. - 8.
+Continue to maintain a high rate of patrol officers off duty response to fire and rescue calls. - 9.
+Continue to increase the number of households involved in the Neighborhood Watch Program. - 10.
+Continue a wide variety of community events related to Public Safety Department. - 11.
 Improve school police presence and SRO agreement with Midway ISD.